Identify your target outreach population, whether friends/family, a neighborhood/community, or a common interest or ministry.

 Introduce the option to connect with other small groups that are part of Restoration Fellowship Network.
 Review the benefits of networking from the website.
 Introduce the website, app, heylo, and Facebook page.

-Explain Covenant of Commitment (CoC) and that it is not required to be involved in the group, it is only about officially connecting with the larger Restoration Fellowship Network (4 adults signing the CoC’s is the minimum to affiliate).
+Explain Covenant of Commitment and that it is not required to be involved in the group, it is only about officially connecting with the larger Restoration Fellowship Network (4 adults signing the Covenant is the minimum to affiliate).
+This could be re-visited at a later date if not enough are interested at this time in affiliating.

 Determine starting point in the reading schedule (suggest using uniform reading schedule posted on the Facebook group for RFN), but can start anywhere and eventually merge into uniform reading schedule.